 During your consultation, Dr. Tujillo will carefully examine your gums and bone health to assess your candidacy for the procedure.
 He will also discuss your overall health and any other factors that could affect the procedure’s outcome.

 If you are a good candidate, Dr. Tujillo will discuss the procedure with you in detail and answer any questions you have.
 He will also provide you with a treatment plan and estimate the cost of the procedure.

 It’s important to note that dental implants require a strong commitment to maintaining good oral hygiene.
 If you are not willing to brush and floss regularly, implants may not be the right choice for you.

 Dr. Tujillo and his team are committed to providing you with the best possible care.
-We will work with you to develop a treatment plan that meets your needs and ensures the long-term success of your dental implants.
+We will work with you to develop a treatment plan that meets your needs and ensures long-term success.

 During your visit, we will evaluate your dental and medical health in a comprehensive way.
 We will examine your teeth, take X-rays, and potentially recommend a CT scan to assess the strength and shape of your jawbone and the location of nerves and sinuses.
 This information will allow us to create a customized prosthesis that fits comfortably and looks natural.
 Once we’ve completed the implant process, we’ll ensure that your bite is perfectly aligned and that your smile looks natural.

 - Dr. Trujillo will prescribe medications such as antibiotics and/or pain relievers to begin taking prior to the surgery.